 Here’s an overview of the elements of visual style which are consistent across all BBC products.

-Helvetica is used as our main typeface for all infographics.
-For type sizing the GEL Typography Guideline should be followed where possible.
+BBC Reith is used as our main typeface for all infographics.
+For type sizing the GEL typography guideline should be followed where possible.

 |Example usage||Type sizes|